GoogleCloudPlatform/bq-pii-classifier/README.md

 * **On demand scans**.
 Standard-mode enables you to invoke an entry-point service on-demand.
 For example, after a data pipeline finishes you could trigger a call to scan only the table(s) affected by that pipeline.

-Using `Auto-dlp mode` offers the following benefits:
+Using `discovery-service-mode` offers the following benefits:
 * Relying on scalable, native GCP product for inspection/profiling.
-* Relying on Auto-DLP heuristics to determine when to trigger a table scan.
+* Relying on sensitive data discovery service heuristics to determine when to trigger a table scan.
-* visualizing data profiles (i.e. tables, columns, PII types, metrics, etc) from the GCP console (UI).
+* Visualizing data profiles (i.e. tables, columns, PII types, metrics, etc) from the GCP console (UI).
-* Accessing GCP Cloud Support for the product (Auto-DLP only, not this custom solution).
+* Accessing GCP Cloud Support for the product (sensitive data discovery service only, not this custom solution).

 ## Cost Control
 The main contributing components to cost in this solution are DLP Inspection Jobs and BigQuery